tofetpuzo/MERN/project 3/project3.md

 // Add key value pair.
 The main reason for this is to have access to the application directly through the browser.
 "proxy": "http://localhost:5000".

 To run the application, I used this command below, this allows it run on localhost using port range 3000.
+I also had to create a security group on the EC2 virtual machine using the inbound rule on my AWS account setting protocol to TCP and port range to 3000.

  ## Creating React Components
  ___

-The next step is to the create react components; one of the advantages of using react is that , the components are reusable and also makes code modular.
+The next step is to the create react components; one of the advantages of using react is that, the components are reusable and also makes code modular.

 To create the components below are the line of code used: